Exporting wooden salad sets to Europe

 FSC (Forest Stewardship Council) certification is the most common label for sustainable wooden products, including wooden salad sets.
 The FSC label guarantees that a product’s source material comes from responsibly managed forests.
 These products are especially popular in western European markets.

 - For more information, see the three steps towards FSC certification.

 For more information, see our study about buyer requirements for Home Decoration & Home Textiles.

 The competition for wooden salad sets does not differ significantly from the sector in general.
-See our study about competition for Home Decoration for a general overview.
-Also refer to our 10 tips for doing business with European buyers.
+Refer to our 10 tips for doing business with European buyers.

 In the European market, wooden salad sets are widely distributed.
 They are sold both offline and online through the big supermarkets, garden centres and Do-It-Yourself outlets, as well as kitchenware and general home decor retailers.